Zoophish/planetset-docs/docs/clouds.md

 # Cloud Layer Types

 !!!
 Warning
-    Do not translate the cloud domain in the z axis as this will cause the cloud shader to not malfunction.
+    Do not translate the cloud domain in the z axis as this will cause the cloud shader to render incorrectly.
 Control altitude using the settings.

 !!!
 Note
-    The domain settings are currently decoupled from the shader settings due to limitations regarding geometry nodes.
-Make sure to match the domain radius, height and altitude with the shader.
+    The cloud domain settings are decoupled from the shader settings, so you typically need to match the radius, height and altitude of the domain with the shader.

 ## Generic Clouds